 Who Is House Swapping For?

 There are thousands of house swaps available around the world.
-House swapping is great for anyone who owns a home.
-If you dont own a home I suggest looking at house sitting, there is more information in the next sections
+House swapping is excellent for anyone who owns a home.
+If you don’t own a home, I suggest looking at house-sitting.
+The next sections provide more information.

-I also love that there are options for families, couples, singles and retired folk.
+I also love that there are options for families, couples, singles, and retired folks.

 Try House Sitting Instead

 Don’t own a home?
-Don’t worry, while house swapping may not be for you, you can still try house sitting.
+Don’t worry.
+While house swapping may not be for you, you can still try house sitting.
 There are a handful of legit house sitting sites you can use to find assignments.
-Just make sure you look for one that offers insurance, this will make everything much easier for you.
-Another reason house sitting is so great is that you get to experience a location from a local perspective as well has have animals to care for.
+Just make sure you look for one that offers insurance; this will make everything much easier for you.
+Another reason house sitting is so great is that you get to experience a location from a local perspective, as well as have animals to care for.

 The Three Ways To Do A House Swap